FirstLegoLeague/launcher/README.md

 ### Development Installation

 - Clone the repository
-- Run from cmd `yarn install`
+- Run from cmd/Terminal `yarn install`
-- Run from cmd `yarn get all` - this would download all external modules for the launcher.
+- Run from cmd/Terminal `yarn get all` - this would download all external modules for the launcher.
 Use `yarn get --help` to change the modules that you want to download.
+- If you're using macOS run from the Terminal ``sudo chmod -R u+x .``.

 ### Run Program Locally